wnameless/json-base/README.md

 ```

 ## Important
-Althought this labrary privides wrappers for Gson and Jackson, you still need to include the JSON implementation library which you are using in your dependencies.
+Although this library provides wrappers for Jackson, org.json and Gson, you still need to include the JSON implementation library which you are using in your dependencies.

 ## JSON data common interfaces
-If user want to implement zir own JSON data wappers, here are some interfaces to work with.
+If user want to implement zir own JSON data wrappers, here are some interfaces to work with.

 For immutable JSON data: JsonValueBase, JsonArrayBase, JsonObjectBase <br>
 For mutable JSON data: JsonCore, JsonValueCore, JsonArrayCore, JsonObjectCore